What Coolant I Need For My Car?

 Coolant doesn’t last forever.
 Over time, it breaks down and loses its ability to protect your engine.

-Most car makers recommend a coolant change every 2 to 5 years.
+Most car makers recommend changing the coolant every two to five years.
 Some newer models may last longer, but always check your owner’s manual.

 If your engine overheats or the warning light comes on, check your coolant.
 It might be time for a flush and refill.